-

 Applications are made online via the University of Galway Postgraduate Applications System.

 The selection of candidates is based on academic merit.
-In recent years, candidates who have been offered a place on the programme have at least an upper Second Class Honours primary degree in Psychology.
-The degree (or equivalent) should be accredited by the PSI, or should be an equivalent international qualification.
+In recent years, candidates who have been offered a place on the programme have at least an upper Second Class Honours (or equivalent) undergraduate degree in Psychology The degree (or equivalent) should be accredited by the Psychological Society of Ireland, or should be an equivalent international qualification.

 Who Teaches this Course